priyam009/google-book-search/README.md

 # Searchtopia

 * Are you as curious as Bill Gates and love reading books?
 Want to keep a checklist list of all the books you want to read?
-Than this app is for you.
+Then this app is for you.

 * This app lets you search for your desired book criteria from the Google's Books API and save it as your future checklist item.